zlyzhaoliyuan/denzel/README.md

 * A **must-watch** movie is a movie with a `metascore` higher than `70`.
 * API should listen locally the port `9292`.
 * Data should be stored in MongoDB.
-Backed either with a DaaS: [mLab](https://mlab.com) or [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+Backed either with a DaaS: [mLab](https://mlab.com), [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) etc...
 Either with a [container Docker](https://hub.docker.com/r/mvertes/alpine-mongo).

 ### REST endpoints to implement